YannDubs/website_old/research.md

 comments: false
 ---

-Unfortunately still under conctruction :sleepy:.
+Unfortunately still under construction :sleepy:.
 I'm currently focusing on the [Machine Learning Glossary](/machine-learning-glossary/){:.mdLink}.

 In the meantime check out my <a class="mdLink" href="https://github.com/{{ site.github_username }}"> github account</a> and if you want more information concering some of my work don't hesitate to shoot me a <a class="mdLink" href="mailto:{{ site.email_username }}"> mail</a> !